 Hey!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Having a heated hose handy is vital for many reasons.
-If any liquids freeze in your RV’s reservoirs or pipes, the water can expand and inflict hefty damages to your rig’s infrastructure.
+If any liquids freeze in your RV’s reservoirs or pipes, the water running can expand and inflict hefty damages to your rig’s infrastructure.

 In this review, I dive into everything you need to know about the Pirit 12’ Series IV Heated Hose, including key features, benefits, and what other RVers have to say about their purchase.
-Keep reading to find out if a Pirit hose is a worthwhile purchase for your RV needs.
+Keep reading to find out if a Pirit heated hose is a worthwhile purchase for your RV needs.

-The 12’ Series IV Heated Hose is an electrically heated, no-freeze water hose engineered by Pirit Heated Products for farm, garden, and most importantly, RV use.
+The 12’ Series IV Heated Water Hose is an electrically heated, no-freeze water hose engineered by Pirit Heated Products for farm, garden, and most importantly, RV use.
 It has many key features, including:

 - It can withstand external temperatures as low as -42°F, so it’s great for cold weather